 Media monitoring in itself has quite a lot of applications.
-Most brands crawl blogs relevant to their industry to find mentions of their brands and their competitors in order to capitalize on new opportunities or to take quick action to save their brand image in case of negative publicity.
+Most brands Crawl WordPress blogs relevant to their industry to find mentions of their brands and their competitors in order to capitalize on new opportunities or to take quick action to save their brand image in case of negative publicity.
 It is also a very good idea to index data from the influential blogs to spot current trends and anticipate future demand.

 2. News feed extraction